 Emotional abuse is the persistent emotional maltreatment of a child such as to cause severe and persistent adverse effects on the child's emotional development.
-It may involve
+It may involve:

-- communicating to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person - not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate - age or developmentally inappropriate expectations being imposed on children.
-These may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction - seeing or hearing the ill-treatment of another, such as in situations of domestic abuse - serious bullying (including online bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children
+- communicating to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person - not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate - age or developmentally inappropriate expectations being imposed on children these may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction - seeing or hearing the ill-treatment of another - serious bullying (including online bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children

 Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
-The activities may involve
+Activities may involve: